-- Level 18 of Chip's Challenge: You can push water-removing blocks into the moat to build a bridge, or... you can walk all the way around the level to the flippers.
+- Level 18 of Chips Challenge: You can push water-removing blocks into the moat to build a bridge, or... you can walk all the way around the level to the flippers.

-Many doors and security terminals in Knights of the Old Republic can be simply bashed open or blown up, but this yields less experience.
+- Many doors and security terminals in Knights of the Old Republic can be simply bashed open or blown up, but this yields less experience.

-The room before the final boss in KotOR 1 has a locked door that will unlock after you deactivate six droid generators, by using the parts from the droids they create.
+- The room before the final boss in KotOR 1 has a locked door that will unlock after you deactivate six droid generators, by using the parts from the droids they create.
 Alternately, you can just bash the door a couple of times and skip the whole problem.
 In the second game, though, this often leads to some or all of the loot behind the door getting turned to slag.

 - This also applies to open-ended questions posed by the Jedi Council, as one answer to how to get past a locked door is "Knock."

 - In Chaos Theory and Double Agent, locks can either be slowly but quietly unlocked, or Sam can cut through them with his blade.
 This makes a lot of noise, and enemies are smart enough to know when doors have been tampered with.